LebzoDev/LebzoDev/README.md

-### Welcome ,I'm Lebou DIEYE as known as LebzoDev...
+### Welcome ,I'm LebzoDev...
 Thank for Your Visit 👋
+I'm a junior Web and Mobile Developer.
+I'm an enthousiast lifetime learner.
+I love solving problems, having a positive mindset about all struggles i could encounter.
+Do you have an offer ?
+Would you know more about me ?
+I'll so excited to work with people who have a real ambition about their needs.

 ## ![LebzoDev](https://github.com/LebzoDev/) :smiling_face_with_three_hearts: :smiling_face_with_three_hearts: :smiling_face_with_three_hearts: